 We stayed in Japan for 10 days so we opted for the 7 Day Ordinary pass and just paid for the Tokyo Subways for the first 3 days.
 If you are traveling around the country, it will definitely be worth it for you, but if you’re only staying in Tokyo it may not be worth it to pay for the pass.
 Just remember that you don’t need to validate your pass right when you get to Japan.
 You can use it within any timeframe during your visit.

 For example, if you’re going to be in Japan for 15 days, but the first day you’ll be only in Tokyo, it will probably be more cost effective to purchase a 14-day pass then pay for the subways for one day rather than buying a 21-day pass.
-Riding the subway in Tokyo will only cost you about 200 Yen ($2 USD)/ride.
+Riding the subway in Tokyo will only cost you about 200 Yen ($2 USD)/ride and purchasing tickets is easy.

 Buying Your Japan Rail Pass